vskarleas/LaneWatch/README.md

 ### License Information

-ROB4-S7-Image_processing © 2024 by Vasileios Filippos Skarleas and Rami Aridi is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/).
+LaneWatch © 2024 by Vasileios Filippos Skarleas and Rami Aridi is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/).

 This work also includes content that is not the property of the authros and is subject to copyright and other licenses from their respective owners.